kiwisincebirth/TRS-80-MODEL-1-K/CONFIG.md

 - JP20 - Used to support video output via RCA socket.
 Must be bridged to enable RCA.
 - JP21, JP27 - (REQUIRED) - Configures the type and Page of the main ROM.
   - Note : See Section Below [System ROM](#system-rom)
-- JP30 - Allows EEPROM programming (support) by allowing WR signal to be routed to Pin 27
+- JP30 - Allows EEPROM programming (support) by allowing WR signal to be routed to Pin 27.
+  This is provided as an experimental feature.
   - Note : Default of 12 disables Writes to EEPROM, deferring to setting on JP27
   - Note : Shorting 23 (cutting 12) enables Writes to EEPROM, ignoring setting on JP27
   - Note : This requires software to perform the programming.